projectara/greybus-spec/source/special.rst

 The AP Module uses this operation to request the SVC to enable frame-time tracking.
-After a successful timesync_enable operation the SVC will generate a pulse-train of 'count' logical TIME_SYNC strobes to the bitmask of WAKE_DETECT lines indicated by 'strobe_mask'.
-A delay of 'strobe_delay' milliseconds will be applied between each TIME_SYNC strobe.
-The range of the count variable is from 0..7 with an implied +1 yielding an effective range of 1-8 TIME_SYNC strobes.
+After a successful timesync_enable operation the SVC will generate a pulse-train of 'count' logical TIME_SYNC strobes to the bitmask of WAKE_DETECT lines indicated by a previously communicated set of Interfaces.
+A delay of 'strobe_delay' microseconds will be applied between each TIME_SYNC strobe.
+The range of the count variable is from 1..4.
+The 'frame_time' parameter informs the Interface to immediately seeds its frame-time to a value given by the AP. 'frame-time.
+The 'refclk' parameter informs the SVC of the required clock rate to run its frame-time tracking counter at.

 Greybus SVC TimeSync Enable Request
 """""""""""""""""""""""""""""""""""

 Table :num:`table-svc-timesync-enable-request` defines the Greybus SVC TimeSync Enable Request payload.
-The request supplies the number of TIME_SYNC strobes to perform (count), the delay between each strobe (strobe_delay) and the bit-mask of lines to strobe (strobe_mask).
+The request supplies the number of TIME_SYNC strobes to perform (count), the initial frame-time (frame_time), the delay between each strobe (strobe_delay) and the required clock-rate for frame-time (refclk).

 .. figtable::
     :nofig: